-- a.
-Process in place to identify red flag transactions on both receivable and payable transactions.
-Red flags are reported to the Compliance officer, along with actions taken and resolutions. - b.
-Red flag transactions are investigated and resolved in a timely manner, including but not limited to inquiries to banks and customers. - c.
-All third parties to transactions are subject to reasonable inquiries including but not limited to identification and reasons for involvement in the transaction. - d.
-All invoices are matched to purchases routinely. - e.
+- e.
 Cash receipts are discouraged.
 In instances where cash transactions are proposed, they are reported to the Compliance Officer for approval.
 LKI's AML policies and procedures require the filing IRS Form 8300 for all cash transactions should they occur.
 No cash transactions were proposed during the reporting period. - f.
 Red flag wire transfers include payments to/from LKI to a third party corporation.
-These transactions are subject to additional due diligence whereby the third party is subject to the same identification procedures as a customer or supplier. - g.
-Consideration of filing Suspicious Activity Reports ("SAR") is undertaken when appropriate.
+These transactions are subject to additional due diligence whereby the third party is subject to the same identification procedures as a customer or supplier. - Consideration of filing Suspicious Activity Reports ("SAR") is undertaken 2. when appropriate.